'A result we have to live with' - Klopp

 Leaders City remain one point clear of Liverpool at the top of the table with seven games remaining.

 "It was like a boxing fight.
-You have your arms down for a second and get a massive knock and you shake a little," said Klopp.
+You have your arms down for a second and get a massive knock and you shake a little," said Klopp after the absorbing game.

 "It was a great game and a result which we have to live with and can live with."